contextfree/winrt-rust/README.md

 This crate provides type and method definitions to use the *Windows Runtime (WinRT)* APIs from Rust.

 ## Status
-The library is still subject to breaking changes, but it is already possible to use all APIs, including asynchronous ones (a completion handler can to be passed as a closure).
+This library is still subject to breaking changes, but it is already possible to use all APIs, including asynchronous ones (a completion handler can be passed as a closure).
 Since we can not yet guarantee the safety of the generated wrappers, all methods are currently marked as `unsafe`.
-Creating custom WinRT classes using inheritance is not yet supported, so it is not yet possible to create user interfaces using *XAML*.
+Creating custom WinRT classes using inheritance is not yet supported, so it is currently not possible to create user interfaces using *XAML*.

 ## Prerequisites
-Using this crate requires at least Rust 1.13 (after the removal of dropflags) and the MSVC toolchain (because there is a bug in one of MinGWs import libraries).
+Using this crate requires at least Rust 1.13 (after the removal of dropflags) and the MSVC toolchain (because there is a bug in one of MinGW's import libraries).
-Additional nightly features (e.g. generating enum variants as associated constants) can be enabled with the `nightly` cargo feature.
+Additional nightly features (e.g. generating enum variants as associated constants) can be enabled with the `nightly` Cargo feature.

 ## Design
 All definitions are automatically generated from *WinMD* metadata files.